 Ludwigia alternifolia L. is not found in the area as per Catalogue of Life.

-7 images.
 In our society since rainy season I am observing a small reddish plant in our club house railings.
 Few days back got chance to have a closer look.
 I think it is Ludwigia octovalvis ????
 Few small saplings are also observed around our garden.

 Location – Pune Kothrud